Bluegrams/YoutubeDLSharp/README.md

 PM> Install-Package YoutubeDLSharp
 ```

+Next, you would want to have the binaries for yt-dlp and FFmpeg available.
+If you don't have them set up already, you can either...

+- ...download them from their respective download pages manually: [[yt-dlp Download]](https://github.com/yt-dlp/yt-dlp/releases/latest) [[FFmpeg Download]](https://ffmpeg.org/download.html)
+- ...use the built-in download methods:
+    ```csharp
+    using YoutubeDLSharp;

+    await YoutubeDL.DownloadYtDlpBinary();
+    await YoutubeDL.DownloadFFmpegBinary();
+    ```

+## How do I use it?

-Now, there are two ways to use YoutubeDLSharp: the class `YoutubeDL` provides high level methods for downloading and converting videos
+There are two ways to use YoutubeDLSharp: the class `YoutubeDL` provides high level methods for downloading and converting videos
 while the class `YoutubeDLProcess` allows directer and flexibler access to the youtube-dl process.

 ### Convenient Approach